Fall. Farm and ranch chores slow down just a bit, but when you live on the land, you know there are always things waiting for you to do.

 Outdoor Chores Need to Beat Winter’s Onset

 Early Fall is often a time of final harvesting.
 Garden plots need to have old plants pulled from the beds, and the beds need mulch or a cover crop to keep the soil warmer during the winter months.
 Fruit trees and cool season grasses need to be planted now, too.
-If you plant bulbs, plant grass seed in the fallnow is the time to do it.
+If you plant bulbs, now is the time to do it.
 And it’s always a good idea to fertilize as needed before the winter snow starts to fly.

 Some folks have labor intensive outdoor chores—building a rock barrier or fence, grading the driveway, clearing out the pasture invaders before they really dig in.
 Fall is a terrific time to accomplish your outdoor tasks: It’s a bit cooler than during the summer, ticks and other pests are fewer, and the ground is softer than it will be once the freeze sets in.